ahmadfariszk/Recipe-app-Vue/README.md

 # Recipe App
 ## Overview
 A Vue3 app that allows users to browse and save their favourite recipes, with dynamic search bar and tags filtering.
-Made with mobile-first, responsiveness and scalibility in mind.
+Made with mobile-first, responsiveness and scalability in mind.

 # Server
 This app uses Vite+Nuxt to be set up,